AmericoGarciaG/FinBase/README.md

 docker exec api-service python -m pytest -v /tmp/tests/
 ```

+## 🧪 Testing & Development Notes

+### Understanding Data Flows

+FinBase operates with two parallel data ingestion flows, which is the intended design for a production-like environment:

+1.  **Live Stream (`collector_service`):** This service runs continuously, fetching the latest 1-minute candle for the tickers defined in its configuration.
+It represents the "live pulse" of the market.
+2.  **Historical Backfill (`backfill_worker`):** This service runs on-demand jobs to fill large historical data gaps.

+### How to Run Isolated Backfill Tests

+During development, you may want to test the backfilling process without interference from the live data collector.
+The recommended way to achieve this is to **temporarily disable the live collector**.

+To do this, simply **comment out the entire `collector_service` block** in the main `docker-compose.yml` file before running `docker compose up`.

 ## 🗺️ Project Roadmap

 ### ✅ Phase 1: Core System & Intelligent Job Management (Completed)